Link copied to your clipboard

 Personal loans

-A personal loan may be a good option to cover emergency expenses.
+While no explicit unemployment loans exist, a personal loan may be a good option to get the cash you need.
 If approved, you’ll receive your funds in a lump sum, and may qualify for a long repayment period (up to seven years), a large loan amount, and a low annual percentage rate (APR).

-However, qualifying for a personal loan with limited income can be tricky.
+Qualifying for a personal loan with limited or no income can be tricky but not impossible.
 Some lenders will consider other types of income, like unemployment benefits, social security benefits, rental income, freelance income, alimony, child support, or spousal income (if your spouse is a co-applicant).

 The lender may also accept a signed job offer for a role to start in the near future.
 Plus, some financial institutions put more weight on your credit history, credit score, and debt-to-income (DTI) ratio when they evaluate your application.
 If you still can’t qualify independently, adding a co-signer with a good credit history and stable income may help.